gaois/documental/docs/software/localizer/index.en.md

 });
 ```

 Paths are defined in the form of regex strings.
-Routes beginning with `/error`, e.g. `/Error` or `/error/{0}/`, are added by default to the exlusion list in order to prevent circular routing issues when a `CultureNotFoundException` is thrown.
+Routes beginning with `/error`, e.g. `/Error` or `/error/{0}/`, are added by default to the exclusion list in order to prevent circular routing issues when a `CultureNotFoundException` is thrown.

 ## Localisation cookies

 When a user visits your website, they may decide to select another language via a language switcher or similar UI facility.
-It can be useful to store the user's preference in a cookie so that the application will 'remember' their choice and the user can pick up where they left off on their next visit.
+It can be useful to store the user's preference in a cookie so that the application will remember their choice and the user can pick up where they left off on their next visit.
 Fortunately, ASP.NET Core has a built-in [provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#set-the-culture-programmatically) to append culture cookies to the HTTP response.
-Gaois.Localizer wraps this provider in some useful logic that lives in the request execution pipeline: thus foregoing the need for POST requests or additional controllers to programatically set and update the user's language preferences.
+Gaois.Localizer wraps this provider in some useful logic that lives in the request execution pipeline, thus foregoing the need for POST requests or additional controllers to programatically set and update the user's language preferences.
 All you need to do is configure the *AddLocalizer* method in **Startup.cs**:

 ```csharp
 services.AddLocalizer(options =>